BenMcGit/jEdit/README.md

-  completion  Generate the autocompletion script for the specified shell help        Help about any command modifyKey   Modifies existing keys on object(s) in your dataset query       Isolates object(s) in your dataset removeKey   Removes existing keys on object(s) in your dataset sort        Sorts objects in your dataset base on a user-provided key
+  completion  Generate the autocompletion script for the specified shell help        Help about any command modifyKey   Modifies existing keys on object(s) in your dataset query       Reduces the amount of object(s) in your dataset removeKey   Removes existing keys on object(s) in your dataset sort        Sorts objects in your dataset base on a user-provided key

 Flags:
   -h, --help            help for jedit
+      --input string    Path to JSON file to be parsed --output string   Path to file to write resulting JSON to.
+If not existent, it will be created.

 Use "jedit [command] --help" for more information about a command.
 ```